A Simulation Framework for Ramsey Interferometry: Methodology

 \subsection{The \textsc{RamseyProp} program}

 To study the experimental impact of various input particle trajectories and magnetic field distributions, a new Python-based simulation code called \textsc{RamseyProp} has been developed.
+General neutron ray-tracing packages such as McStas \cite{McStas} and VITESS \cite{vitess} already include components for polarised-neutron transport and spin precession in magnetic fields. \textsc{RamseyProp} extends these capabilities toward dedicated simulations of Ramsey beam experiments by combining event-by-event phase-space information from neutron transport simulations with realistic magnetic field distributions and directly evaluating Ramsey-specific observables such as flip-angle distributions, adiabaticity, Ramsey fringe contrast and phase sensitivity.

-The input is an MCPL \cite{MCPL} file, a standardised format for storing event-by-event particle data generated by Monte Carlo transport simulations such as \textsc{McStas} \cite{McStas} or \textsc{PHITS} \cite{PHITS}.
+The primary input of the code is an MCPL \cite{MCPL} file, a standardised format for storing event-by-event particle data generated by Monte Carlo transport simulations such as \textsc{McStas} \cite{McStas}, VITESS \cite{vitess} or \textsc{PHITS} \cite{PHITS}.
 The file contains the initial position, energy, velocity, time, and statistical weight of each particle.
 Acceptance cuts can be applied based on velocity, divergence, and whether the trajectory intersects the defined detector region.
-Optional time-gating choppers are implemented by evaluating their transmission function at the neutron’s arrival time at a specified longitudinal plane and multiplying the resulting transmission probability by the particle weight.
+Optional time-gating choppers can be implemented, in which case their transmission function at the neutron’s arrival time is evaluated at a specified longitudinal plane and the resulting transmission probability is multiplied by the particle weight.
 From the surviving particles, a fixed number is selected using weighted reservoir sampling, with selection probability proportional to the effective statistical weight (including the chopper transmission).
 The propagated neutrons therefore represent an unbiased finite representation of the transmitted beam, while avoiding the need to simulate the full MCPL population.
+The ability to parametrically scan the transmission window duration for chopper optimisation is also implemented.

 \textsc{RamseyProp} combines the beam phase space information with magnetic field distributions for the $B_0$ and $B_1$-fields, which can either be defined analytically or be interpolated from the output of \textsc{COMSOL} \cite{COMSOL} simulations into a time-dependent total field $\mathbf{B}(\mathbf{r},t)$.
 The program can either run with a fixed detuning or change the detuning (and thus the coil frequency) between each simulated particle.
-The neutrons are transported along their trajectory $\mathbf{r}(t)$ while solving the Bloch equation,
+The neutrons are transported along their trajectory $\mathbf{r}(t)$, while their spin evolution $\mathbf{S}(t)$ is determined by the Bloch equation